EPFL-ENAC/ENACrestic/README.md

 1. Automate your _restic_ backups at a choosen frequency
 2. Run _restic forget_ in a regular basis (and transparently) to keep your backup light and useful
-3. Let you see when :
+3. Let you see when:

 - ![pre_backup_in_progress](doc_pixmaps/pre_backup_in_progress.png) `pre_backup` script is running
 - ![backup_in_progress](doc_pixmaps/backup_in_progress.png) `restic backup` is running